remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 A while loop is essentially an if block with an unconditional loop

-We don't allow dead code, so assume if it is a constant it's a while-true loop.
+We assume if it is a constant it's a while-true loop.

 ~~~~
 @Parse A While Statement@ +=